-Since the events in 2014 occurred, this Baptist church has run out another two men consecutively who were asked to be pastor.
+Since the above events occurred, this Baptist church has run out another two men consecutively who were asked to be pastor.
 In an ironic twist, one of these pastors was one of the architects who conspired and worked to remove the pastor who is the subject of this article.
-He is now feeling sorry for himself, saying that he was very hurt by the way he has been treated, and is looking for another church to attend.
+He is now feeling very sorry for himself, saying that he was very hurt by the way he has been treated, and is looking for another church to attend.

-There is now another man who has been called to be the pastor; it’s only a matter of time before he, too, is forced to resign.
+There is now another man who has been called to be the pastor; it’s only a matter of time before he too, is forced to resign.
 As long as the wolves in control of the church remain, nothing will change – nothing can change.